PowerDNS/pdns/pdns/dnsdistdist/docs/reference/actions.rst

     ``exportExtendedErrorsToMeta`` optional key added to the options table.

   Send the content of this response to a remote logger via Protocol Buffer.
-  ``alterFunction`` is the same callback that receiving a :class:`DNSQuestion` and a :class:`DNSDistProtoBufMessage`, that can be used to modify the Protocol Buffer content, for example for anonymization purposes.
+  ``alterFunction`` is the same callback that receiving a :class:`DNSResponse` and a :class:`DNSDistProtoBufMessage`, that can be used to modify the Protocol Buffer content, for example for anonymization purposes.
   ``includeCNAME`` indicates whether CNAME records inside the response should be parsed and exported.
   The default is to only exports A and AAAA records.
   Since 1.8.0 it is possible to add configurable meta-data fields to the Protocol Buffer message via the ``metas`` parameter, which takes a list of ``name``=``key`` pairs.
 See :func:`RemoteLogAction` for the list of available keys.